twilson63/chester/readme.md

 The purpose of this framework is to organize your Titanium Developer projects in a Model-View-Controller (MVC) pattern.

+# Status

+Current Version: 0.3.0

+## API is locked

+From this point on we will not be changing the API to move to stability.
+There were some changes between 0.2 and 0.3.
+From this point on there will not be any more api changes, so if your app works with 0.3 it should work with all later versions.

+## Changes

+* Multiple App Support

+Extended the Chester namespace from Base, this will enable the developer to add multiple applications to the Chester namespace and run routes between the apps.

+* Created an alias of '_' underscore for find, which will make the lines more readable.  ex:

+    Chester._('app').run(...)

+instead of

+    Chester.find('app').run(...)

+* Created a names array on the base class to make it easier to find children objects

+* Updated generators with new changes

 # Why

 Titanium Developer is an awesome JavaScript SDK for building mobile applications, but there are no conventions on how to organize your code.
 We build web applications using Ruby on Rails, and being able to organize our iPad applications using the same patterns will enable us to process and maintain our software projects more effectively.